-By exploring these existing resources, we can uncovers hidden gems which can then be connected to create extraordinary outcomes.
+By exploring these existing resources, we can uncover hidden gems which can then be connected to create extraordinary outcomes.
 It’s about noticing, listing and telling others about anything that might help to connect people and encourage them to use, develop and share their skills.
 Finding the fantastic assets that make up a community is a fundamental part of our work.

-Lisa has been busy out and about in Patricroft working hard to discover all the hidden gems and wonderful things that already exist within the community.
+Lisa has been busy out and about in Eccles working hard to discover all the hidden gems and wonderful things that already exist within the community.
 Here are some examples of what we have been finding in Patricroft.

 Small, informal groups are often formed around a shared passion for something such as books, sport, gardening, etc., and are often organised by volunteers.
 They are extremely valuable in any community because they are a ready-made and motivated pool of knowledge and connections.